wchowdhu/udacity-git-ml-engineer-nanodegree/projects/project_sentiment_analysis/README.md

 # Creating a Sentiment Analysis Web App

 The goal of this project is to have a simple web page which a user can use to enter a movie review.
-The web page will then send the review off to the deployed Recurrent Neural Network model in [Amazon SageMaker](https://aws.amazon.com/sagemaker/) which will predict the sentiment of the entered review.
+The web page will then send the review off to the deployed Recurrent Neural Network model in [Amazon SageMaker](https://aws.amazon.com/sagemaker/) to predict the sentiment of the entered review.

 # Install